-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network Lincoln Road is classified as a minor arterial as it passes through the centre but turns into a major arterial one block to the south.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network Lincoln Road is classified as a minor arterial as it passes through the centre but turns into a major arterial one block to the south.
 There are parking pressures in the area, particularly for free commuter car parking which overspills into adjoining residential streets.
 The centre is serviced by two high frequency bus routes.
 There are cycle lanes but the high volume of traffic makes for a less attractive cycling environment.
 Once constructed the centre will have good, but not direct, access to the major cycle routes.
-3 9 Land Assembly The centre is generally developed but there are some dispersed vacant sites.
+9 Land Assembly The centre is generally developed but there are some dispersed vacant sites.
 The vacant sites are not really contiguous and the largest vacant site is only 900m 2 but this is large enough to provide for most of the activities anticipated by the zone or would allow existing activities on adjoining sites to expand.
 4 12 Land Remediation Requirements Some of the vacant land was previously used as a salvage yard.
 A consent notice on the site does not allow development until compliance with the NES-CS is established.
 Other vacant sites are not known HAIL sites.
 3 6 Location-specific Private Infrastructure Requirements None known.
-4 8 Natural Hazards Constraints The whole of the centre is in an LMA.
-A geotechnical investigation conducted for one site concluded that a TC2 equivalent land classification would be appropriate.
-Consent notices on some sites require specific foundation design.
-6 Planning Constraints Commercial Core zoning limits the maximum tenancy size to 500m 2 GLFA for retail activities other than supermarkets or department stores.
+4 8 Natural Hazards Constraints 6 Planning Constraints Commercial Core zoning limits the maximum tenancy size to 500m 2 GLFA for retail activities other than supermarkets or department stores.
 The maximum tenancy size is 500m 2 GLFA for office developments.
 Urban design assessments are required for any new building over 1,000m 2 GLFA.
 There are no other centre specific rules for Addington that would affect feasibility.
 4 16 Proximity to Residential Areas (customer base/workforce) The centre is in an established residential neighbourhood zoned for medium density housing.
 Based on the 2013 census, the number of residents within a walkable catchment of the centre is 157% of the average for Neighbourhood Centres.
 The mean household income within that catchment is 96.8% of the average for Neighbourhood Centres.
-4 16 Visibility One vacant site fronts onto Lincoln Road and would have very good visibility.
+16 Visibility One vacant site fronts on Lincoln Road and would have very good visibility.
 The other larger vacant sites are at the rear of existing developments and would have relatively poor visibility from the arterial road network.
 3 9

 TOTAL WEIGHT ED SCORE 90 Other Development Constraints The centre is adjacent to two heritage settings, a historic cottage at 13 Spencer Street and the former Addington Gaol site at 338A Lincoln Road.
 Neither of those sites are in very close proximity to the vacant sites so development of the vacant sites is unlikely to be significantly impacted.
-8
+4 8